dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 2/README.md

 <b>Note :</b> If desired the topology can be simplified further as following; the Tier 1 Gateway/Logical Router, the one which is already configured in this demonstration as "T1-K8S-NodeManagement", to which the K8S Nodes' management ethernet is connected, can be used as the single/collapsed Tier 1 Gateway/Logical Router for all functions mentioned above.
 The related parameter to be used in NCP config is "top_tier_router" .
 When this parameter is set to the existing "K8S-NodeManagement" Tier 1 then that Tier 1 Gateway/logical router will be the single/collapsed Tier 1 router to be used for the K8S cluster (for K8S Node Management, K8S namespace/POD connectivity with or without NAT, K8S services (Load Balancing), K8S Ingress (Layer 7 Load Balancing).

 Below diagram shows the new optional topology that can be used with the introduction of NCP 2.5.
+The IP address spaces mentioned in this diagram will be explained in the next post.

 ![](2019-12-18_14-07-02.jpg)